mcarrie30/jekyll-now/_posts/2017-04-7-17-first-metis-post.md

 1:30 - 6:00 Projects and Presentations

-One of my weeknesses has always been presenting in front of a group of people.
+One of my weaknesses has always been presenting in front of a group of people.
 After looking at the Metis curiculum, I feel confident that my weakness will beocme a new strength.
 I will present my data findings 5 times to my classmates over the next several weeks, and my final project to numerous employers on career day.

 Over the last couple days, I have been working on manipulating data into a clean data frame to preform statistical analysis that could help a client determine which was the best subway location to talk and obtain emails from commuters